The Dos and Don’ts of Building Retaining Walls

 DO backfill correctly.

-After your drainpipe is in place, you should backfill the rest of the space behind the blocks with either sand or pea gravel—either will allow water to filter through to the drainpipe at the base of the wall.
+After your drainpipe is in place, you should backfill the rest of the space behind the blocks with either sand or pea gravel.
+Either will allow water to filter through to the drainpipe at the base of the wall.
 For the best results, backfill with a few inches of the material after laying each course of blocks, and use a hand tamper to compact the material.
-By tamping the backfill every six inches or so, you’ll ensure that it is packed tightly, which will provide additional support from the pressure of the soil behind the wall.
+By tamping the backfill every 6 inches or so, you’ll ensure that it is packed tightly, which will provide additional support from the pressure of the soil behind the wall.

-While retaining walls taller than four feet should be engineered by professionals, you may be able to DIY a solution for a tall slope by creating two or more shorter “tiered” retaining walls as opposed to a single tall wall.
+While retaining walls taller than 4 feet should be engineered by professionals, you may be able to DIY a solution for a tall slope by creating two or more shorter “tiered” retaining walls as opposed to a single tall wall.
 A series of short walls adds visual texture, and each individual wall will support less soil weight, ensuring that they’re less likely to fail.
 When building a tiered set of retaining walls, position the higher wall behind the lower wall at twice the distance as the height of the lower wall.
-For example, if the lower wall is three-feet high, the higher wall should be set back at least six feet from the lower one.
+For example, if the lower wall is 3 feet high, the higher wall should be set back at least 6 feet from the lower one.
 This keeps the higher one from creating pressure on the lower one.